bruaba/TCHAI-CHEIKH-MARONE-ELIO-KHATER/README.md

 BLAKE2 is resisted collision, Preimage, Chosen prefix collision attack, ...

 [BLAKE2b](https://fr.qaz.wiki/wiki/BLAKE_(hash_function)) is faster than MD5, SHA-1, SHA-2 and SHA-3, on 64-bit x86-64 and ARM architectures.
 BLAKE2 offers greater security than SHA-2 and similar to that of SHA-3: immunity to length extension, undifferentiability of a random oracle, etc.

+## Tag
+The tag complete (1.0), correspond to the end of the exercises.
+During the exercise we use a 0.5 tag for example and at the end of the version as stipulated in the subject we tag with 1.0

 ## Authors
 Cheikh Ahmet Tidiane Chérif MARONE